maniksurtani/githelpers/README.md

 Very simple - copy the lot to ``${HOME}/bin``.
 The scripts are all written in [BASH][] or [Python][] and should be executable (``chmod 755 ~/bin/*``).

+# License

+These scripts are open source and released under the BSD License.
+See the accompanying LICENSE.txt file for details.

 [BASH]: http://en.wikipedia.org/wiki/Bash_(Unix_shell) "BASH"
 [Python]: http://www.python.org "Python"